malariagen/vector-data/docs/ag3/methods.md

 variance could lead to erratic CNV calls.
 We then clustered the CNV calls across individuals, merging two CNV calls into the same variant if their breakpoints (inferred from the change in CN state) occurred within one 300 bp window of each other.
-Merged CNVs were then filtered if the distance between the minimum and maximum position of either the start or the end breakpoint was greater than @@TODO.
+Merged CNVs were annotated to record a confidence interval for the start and end breakpoints, calculated as the 5-95 percentiles within each cluster.
+A filter annotation was added to the final output VCF file where this confidence interval was greater than 1200 bp for either the start or end breakpoint.

 The CNV merging process was performed separately for wild-caught *An. arabiensis*, wild-caught (*An. gambiae* + *An. coluzzii*), and